PingOne Advanced Identity Cloud

 passwordExpirationTime [1]

-To enable or check the status of the feature, refer to the Feature enablement endpoint.
+To enable or check the status of the feature, learn more in Feature enablement.

 Example query on passwordLastChangedTime